In 1999, Konami

-- Downloadable Content: The 2014 release, Overdrive, will be (similarly to other Bemani games as of late) essentially a patch rather than a complete upgrade kit, as was the case for previous instalments.
+- Downloadable Content: The 2014 release, GITADORA Overdrive, is essentially a patch (similarly to other Bemani games as of late) rather than a complete upgrade kit, as was the case for previous installments.

 - Gratuitous English: Being Bemani, some songs have their fair share of these.
 "Departure", however, is this series' most prominent example; it even comes with karaoke lyrics for anyone to sing along with.

 - Harder Than Hard: Master difficulty, introduced in XG, which is available on select songs.

 - Idiosyncratic Difficulty Levels:

 - For most games in the classic series, the difficulties are Basic, Advanced, and Extreme.

 - The XG series renames them to Novice, Regular, and Expert, but also introduces the Master difficulty.

 - GITADORA reverts back to Basic, Advanced, and Extreme, while keeping the Master difficulty.

 - Konami Code: A variation back in the very first DrumMania.
 While selecting the difficulty, inputting "hi-hat, hi-hat, snare, snare, high tom, low tom, high tom, low tom, bass, bass" would enable the selection of Expert Real (what Extreme was called back then).

 - Mascot: Prior to the 2013 release, they were a drummer with a Bucket Helmet, and a guitarist with a Brown Bag Mask.
 GITADORA replaces them with Otobear, this odd Mix And Match Creature with a speaker for a face.